Edna & Harvey: The Breakout

-The game began as a university project in Germany.
-Although that version received an outstanding reception, the English game merely received a mixed reception with both average and low review scores, mostly due to the sloppy translation.
+The game was originally released for Microsoft Windows, macOS and iOS.
+An anniversary edition was released in 2019 and 2020 for Microsoft Windows, macOS, SteamOS + Linux, Nintendo Switch, PlayStation 4, Xbox One and Amazon Luna.
+A sequel, Edna & Harvey: Harvey's New Eyes, was released in 2011.

 Gameplay

 Edna & Harvey: The Breakout is an adventure game in the same vein as LucasArts' pre-1994 games created using the SCUMM engine.
 The game screen shows a two-dimensional cartoon world where Edna, the playable character, is incarcerated within a mental hospital.
-The bottom edge of the screen contains a list of actions the player can perform, which must be clicked on before the player clicks on an item within the game world in order to manipulate it.
-The player is able to talk to objects and people, use items and interact with things in the environment.
-When the player tries to combine or effect one item with another each combination produces a different response, unlike in most games of this type where an incorrect combination would result in a response of "I don't know why you'd want to do that."
-During play expensive in-game objects such as cars can be defaced by the player, this does not affect the game in any tangible way but represents an act of rebellion.
+The player is able to talk to objects and people, use items, and interact with things in the environment.
+The bottom edge of the screen contains a list of actions the player can perform, which must be clicked on before the player clicks on an item within the environment in order to manipulate it.
+During gameplay, expensive in-game objects such as cars can be defaced by the player; this does not affect the game in any tangible way but instead serves to represent an act of rebellion.